SuperOfficeDocs/superoffice-docs/docs/video-meeting/index.md

 * Use CRM Online

-* You need an SuperOffice admin account during setup
+* You need a SuperOffice admin account during setup

 * An account at the video provider, for example, Zoom Pro